-“Just before He visits each time, my earthly body quivers and quakes for at least twenty minutes …Usually when this occurs, my body shakes and my stomach tightens.
+“Just before He visits each time, my earthly body quivers and quakes for at least twenty minutes … my body shakes and my stomach tightens.
 Deep groans emerge from my spirit, and I perspire profusely.”

 “During the night … my body shook more violently than it ever had.
 I was almost hurled from the bed because it was so forceful.
-I tried to grab the sheet to steady myself, but I couldn’t because I had no control over my body… and I grew afraid.” (p 17) I can’t find anyone in Scripture being so treated by the Holy Spirit.
+I tried to grab the sheet to steady myself, but I couldn’t because I had no control over my body… and I grew afraid.” (p 17).

-This ego trip does not come from the “gentle and humble” Christ (Mt 11:29).
-She speaks of a purgatory-like “barren lifeless place” near hell where disobedient Christians will stay forever; an ocean of “Jesus’ filthy blood” mixed with our sins and even saw demons around the head of her “Jesus!”
-While her book says some positive things, it teaches another Christ and somersaults Bible verses.
-It is a demonic deception.
+On pg.
+126, she says her Jesus “seemed light-hearted than usual and very talkative.”
+She speaks of a purgatory-like “barren lifeless place” near hell where disobedient Christians will stay forever (p.
+46); an ocean of “Jesus’ filthy blood” mixed with our sins (p.
+29) and even saw the faces of demons flying behind the head of her “Jesus!” (p.
+158).

-2. They do not feed on a solid spiritual meat of the Word, which is necessary for spiritual discernment (Heb 5:14).
+2. They don’t feed on a solid spiritual meat of the Word, which is necessary for spiritual discernment.
 We must not wait for others to spoonfeed us the Bible.
-We are to feed on it ourselves, study it and learn how to rightly divide it.
+We are to feed on it ourselves, study it and learn how to rightly divide it (2 Tim.
+2:15)

-4. Many are sidetracked by outward appearances or spiritual gifts (Jh 7:24).
-A person is not doctrinally right just because he quotes Scripture, appears moral or has miracles in his ministry.
+4. Many are sidetracked by outward appearances or spiritual gifts (Jn.
+7:24).
+A person is not doctrinally right just because he quotes Scripture, appears to be good or has miracles in his ministry.
 Many false teachers fool people with charisma and smooth cliches.
 Look at the fruits, not the gifts.